shree998/Campus-Expert/0-start-here/README.md

 ### 1-to-1 calls 💖📞

 If you have questions you would like to talk to a trainer face to face about, you can request a video call [here](https://calendly.com/joenash/campus-experts-support).
 Please ensure you answer all questions in the form, or your call request may be denied.

+### Code of Conduct violations

+If you need support with a code of conduct violation or incident, please refer to the [Code of Conduct](../CODE_OF_CONDUCT.md).

 ## Module Completion ✅